grafana/grafana/docs/sources/variables/templates-and-variables.md

 ### Text box

-Text box variables display as a free text input field with an optional default value.
+Text box variables display a free text input field with an optional default value.
+For instructions, refer to [Add a Text box variable]({{< relref "add-text-box-variable.md" >}}).

 ### Constant